PatrickARatcliff/repair-shop/PROPOSAL.md

 ## About / Synopsis

 * Construct an application to schedule service appointment at a car repair shop.
-View, add, edit, and delete appointments, customers, cars, appointments, and users.
+View, add, edit, and delete appointments, customers, cars, and users.

 Links: